imperva/terraform-provider-incapsula/website/docs/r/notification_policy.html.markdown

   The parent account will receive notifications for activity in the sub accounts that are specified in the `sub_account_list` parameter.
 This `sub_account_list` is available only in accounts that can contain sub accounts.
   Possible values: `ACCOUNT` (default value), `SUB_ACCOUNT`.
-* `sub_account_list` - (Optional) List of Numeric identifiers of sub accounts of this account for which the parent account will receive notifications.
+* `sub_account_list` - (Optional) List of numeric identifiers of sub accounts of this account for which the parent account will receive notifications.
 Should be set if the `policy_type` is `SUB_ACCOUNT`.
 * `apply_to_new_sub_accounts` - (Optional) If value is `TRUE`, all newly onboarded sub accounts are automatically added to the notification policy's sub account list.
 Possible values: `TRUE`, `FALSE` (default value)\